 Editors should be sure that all the co-authors are familiar with the submitted version of the manuscript, have significantly contributed to the research, and have no objection to the publication.

-The authors are obliged to answer to all comments of the reviewer and fully participate in peer review process.
+The authors are obliged to answer all comments of the reviewer and fully participate in the peer review process.

 The authors should immediately inform the editors of any obvious significant errors in the already published work, as well as collaborate with them in choosing the way of resolving the situation, up to withdraw the article or publish a correction.
-If a third party indicates the presence of errors, authors are obliged either to write a refutation, or to retract, or, in the case of agreement to make corresponding corrections.
+If a third party indicates the presence of errors, authors are obliged either to write a refutation or to retract, or, in the case of an agreement, to make corresponding corrections.

 The reviewer has the following responsibilities:

-The reviewer, who for any reason (not sufficient qualification in the theme, personal circumstances, the inability to be in time, conflict of interest) is not ready to run over the manuscript must inform about this to Editor as soon as possible.
+The reviewer, who for any reason (not sufficient qualification in the theme, personal circumstances, the inability to be in time, conflict of interest) is not ready to run over the manuscript must inform the editor about this as soon as possible.

 The reviewing process must be confidential; the manuscript should not be discussed with other experts.

 The reviewer should investigate the manuscript fully objective, refraining from personal judgments of any kind about the author.